Jack251970/DesktopWidgets3/CustomExtensions.WinUI/README.md

 }
 ```

-### 4. Using resources in an extension
+### 4. Using pri resources in an extension

 * Method 1: Use `Microsoft.Windows.ApplicationModel.ResourceMap` (Recommended)

-Resources can be accessed via the `ApplicationExtensionHost.GetWinResourceMapForAssembly` method, which will return a `Microsoft.Windows.ApplicationModel.ResourceMap` for the extension's resources:
+Pri resources can be accessed via the `ApplicationExtensionHost.GetWinResourceMapForAssembly` method, which will return a `Microsoft.Windows.ApplicationModel.ResourceMap` for the extension's resources:

 ```cs
 private void Loaded(object sender, RoutedEventArgs e)